-Coming of age stories have existed in filmmaking for decades, they offer us a window into the complexity, joy, frustration and urgency of our early experiences.
+Coming of age stories have existed in filmmaking for decades.
+Offering us a window into the complexity, joy, frustration and urgency of our teenage and early adult experiences.
 Often reflecting back to us the intense feelings and powerful experiences we have on our journey to adult life.
-These films play with our notions of childhood innocence versus adult realities, alongside the intensity of teenage rebellion, self-exploration, friendships and excitement.
+These films play with our notions of childhood innocence versus adult realities.
+Alongside the expression of rebellion, exploration, friendships and excitement.

 As a genre ‘coming of age’ has housed some the most powerful, engaging, funny and emotional films of the past 40 years.
 The genre adapting over time to reflect the changing experience of children and young people.

 We often forget that the ‘teenager’ is a relatively modern label for the transition from child to adult.
 With film being a major instigator and exponent of its creation.
 Equally, the notional time taken in transition from child to adult has increased over the decades, as education has expanded and society’s views on childhood and youth have changed.
 At every step in this journey, the genre has reflected back these changes to the viewer.
 Sometimes challenging our perceptions, often making us laugh and cry, and always asking us to search our own personal experiences during the most formative years of our lives.